-Abstract.
 Alignment-free classification of sequences has enabled high-throughput processing of sequencing data in many bioinformatics pipelines.
-Much work has been done to speed-up the indexing of k-mers through hash-table and other data structures.
+Much work has been done to speed up the indexing of k-mers through hash-table and other data structures.
 These efforts have led to very fast indexes, but because they are k-mer based, they often lack sensitivity due to sequencing errors or polymorphisms.
 Spaced seeds are a special type of pattern that accounts for errors or mutations.
 They allow to improve the sensitivity and they are now routinely used instead of k-mers in many applications.
 The major drawback of spaced seeds is that they cannot be efficiently hashed and thus their usage increases substantially the computational time.

-In this paper we address the problem of efficient spaced seed hashing.
-We propose an iterative algorithm that combines multiple spaced seed hashes by exploiting the similarity of adjacent hash values in order to efficiently compute the next hash.
+In this article we address the problem of efficient spaced seed hashing.
+We propose an iterative algorithm that combines multiple spaced seed hashes by exploiting the similarity of adjacent hash values to efficiently compute the next hash.
 We report a series of experiments on HTS reads hashing, with several spaced seeds.
-Our algorithm can compute the hashing values of spaced seeds with a speedup of 6.2x, outperforming previous methods.
-Software and Datasets are available at ISSH
+Our algorithm can compute the hashing values of spaced seeds with a speedup in range of $[3.5 \times -7 \times]$, outperforming previous methods.
+Software and data sets are available at Iterative Spaced Seed Hashing.